MultiSafepay/docs/content/payment-methods/billing-suite/afterpay/activate-afterpay.md

 For existing clients of AfterPay, contact <sales@afterpay.nl> to connect your AfterPay account with your MultiSafepay Control.

->_Please check your eligibility with your MultiSafepay account manager before applying for this payment method._
+>_Please check your eligibility with your MultiSafepay account manager at <sales@multisafepay.com> before applying for this payment method._

 ## Requirements